 KIT HOMES (sometimes known as Shed Homes, Flat Pack Homes, etc.)

-The key difference between a kit home and relocatable home is that the kit home is supplied in a flat pack and is delivered to site already for the owner to assemble.
+The critical difference between a kit home and relocatable home is that the kit home is supplied in a flat pack and is delivered to site ready for the owner to assemble.

-With a kit home, the owner will be required to obtain an owner builders certificate and then organise the assembling and erection of the home on their site.
-The owner is completely responsible for the home during erection.
-There are very limited warranties or protections available during this time.
+With a kit home, the owner will be required to obtain an owner builders certificate and then organise the assembling and erection of the house on their site.
+The owner is entirely responsible for the home during construction.
+There are minimal warranties or protections available during this time.

 Don’t get us wrong – there really isn’t anything wrong with a kit style home.
-We find that the clients that choose to go this way have the time and expertise to completed the home how and when they want to.
+We find that the clients that choose to go this way have the time and expertise to complete the house how and when they want to.

 So, what’s this got to do with bank finance?

 Understanding what type of construction your new modular home will be is critical.
-If you’re building a kit home then you are going to find it difficult to get a bank loan.
+If you’re building a kit home, then you are going to find it challenging to get a bank loan.